MassVentures

 Grant in 2015

-Metamagnetics specializes in developing radiofrequency and microwave products that aim to enhance the performance of mission-critical radar, communication, and power supply systems.
-The company offers a range of solutions, including auto-tuning filters, power electronics cores, ferrite circulators and isolators, ferrite phase shifters, high-power microwave components, and microwave ferrite filters.
-These products enable defense and commercial organizations to improve the efficiency, effectiveness, and overall performance of their security and surveillance systems while addressing critical factors such as size, weight, power, and cost.
-Through its innovative solutions, Metamagnetics supports clients in meeting the demands of modern communication and monitoring technologies.
+Metamagnetics specializes in developing radiofrequency (RF) and microwave products designed to enhance the performance of mission-critical radar, communication, and power supply systems.
+Their offerings include auto-tuning filters, power electronics cores, ferrite circulators and isolators, phase shifters, high-power microwave components, and microwave ferrite filters.
+These products enable defense and commercial organizations to design and deploy innovative solutions while achieving the required efficiency, performance, size, weight, power, and total cost.

 AddiLat